top of page

 • The business of securing evidence to be used before investigating committees or boards of award or arbitration or in the trial of civil or criminal cases and the preparation therefor.”

 Some PIs specialize, while others may be full-service.
 Like anything else, you want to ensure they can assist you, so ask questions.
 Depending on the investigator, the fees can range from $50 to $200 per hour.
 Shop and hire the best fit for you like any other commercial endeavor.
 When you decide on a PI, get a contract to spell out everyone's expectations.
 Last, your relationship with your hired private investigator is confidential and covered under state statutes.
-Please call or email, free consultation.
+Please call or email a free consultation.

 bottom of page